pinellolab/haystack_bio/README.md

 3) **haystack_tf_activity_plane**: quantifies the specificity and the activity of the TFs highlighed by the **haystack_motif** integrating gene expression data.

 The command **haystack_pipeline**  executes the whole pipeline automatically.
-That is, it executes Module 1 followed by Module 2 and Module 3 (if gene expression files are provided), finding hotspots, specific regions, motifs and quantifying their activity on nearby genes.
+That is, it executes Module 1 followed by Module 2 and (optionally) Module 3 (if gene expression files are provided), finding hotspots, specific regions, motifs and quantifying their activity on nearby genes.